tekknolagi/tekknolagi.github.com/_posts/2022-05-30-inline-caches-in-skybison.md

 opcode has monomorphic specialization: it has been specialized for the one type it has seen.

+We have also stored the receiver's layout ID and attribute offset in the cache with `icUpdateAttr`. `icUpdateAttr` handles writing to the cache, including both the write to the cache tuple and registering dependencies---which we'll talk about later.

+For now, we'll take a tour through the monomorphic attribute handler.

 ### Monomorphic

 There is a lot going on here but a very common case is a field on an object,